-The CRM that administrators and care managers can use to manage their patients on the platform, and initiate educational modules from.
+The CRM that administrators and care managers can use to manage and communicate with their patients.
 This involves building a sophisticated CRM without making the interface too complex, and adding all the necessary reporting and analytics throughout our product to generate beautiful dashboards.

 The intent-based messaging engine which takes the restrictions given by our users and figures out the best way to deliver that information to the patient (dumb and hard-coded at first, but gets smarter over time).